googlearchive/TemplateBinding/README.md

 Getting the idea?
 MDV allows you author your HTML _using_ HTML which contains information about _where data goes_ and directives which _control the document’s structure_ -- all depending on the data you provide it.

 ### Where to go from here?
+(IMPORTANT: The documentation and samples below have yet to created)

-If you are new to MDV, the best to place to go is to the look at the How-To Samples.
+If you are new to MDV, the best to place to go is to the look at the How-To examples.
 These are little examples which succinctly demonstrate how to use MDV to accomplish things that frequently are required for real web apps:

 _Binding to DOM values:_